deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](charts/charts_3_0.png)

-> 🔼 The chart displays the distribution of image heights and widths in the ImageNet dataset.
+> 🔼 The chart displays the distribution of image height and width in the ImageNet dataset.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 2: The Height/Width distribution of the original ImageNet [1] dataset.